compeople/dh-agent-workshop/Readme.md

 A Data Store can be used to search through the content of the files.
 Therefore, go back to Gemini Enterprise, into the App you created previously.
 On the left pane, click on "Connected data stores" -> "New datastore".
-In the opening window, you see all the connectors which can be used with Gemini Enterpise.
+In the opening window, you see all the connectors which can be used with Gemini Enterprise.
 Search for "Cloud Storage"
 ![image](docs/resources/GE_datastore_create.png)
-Select "Unstructured Data" as Specalized Data Import and "Periodic" as Synchronization frequency.
+Select "Unstructured Data" as Specialized Data Import and "Periodic" as Synchronization frequency.
-When you chose "Periodic", you can manually rerun the import if anything fails or you want to add other files to the datastore later.
+When you chose "Periodic", you can manually rerun the import if anything fails, or you want to add other files to the datastore later.
 If you chose "One time", it will only run one time and it is not possible to restart the indexing.
-For Sync frequency you can chose the lowest frequency possible, "Every 5 days".
+For Sync frequency you can choose the lowest frequency possible, "Every 5 days".
 Also make sure to select the bucket, which was created perviously.
 ![image](docs/resources/GE_datastore_create_2.png)
 Then click on "Continue".